sitmun/sitmun-plugin-core/src/main/angular-library/USAGE.md

 ## Preface

-Spring Boot + Angular application.
-SITMUN Core Angular Library Components
-Angular Material Components
-Application with a toolbar, a sidebar navigation, login/logout, account data editor, password change and map view components.
+SITMUN applications are basically Angular applications on client side that communicates with Spring Boot on server side via REST API.

+In this document we'll focus on Angular client side development.
+SITMUN Angular application development is based on [SITMUN Core Angular Library](https://github.com/sitmun/sitmun-plugin-core/tree/master/src/main/angular-library) and [Angular Material](https://material.angular.io/) components.

-In order to develop an Angular Sitmun application, there are a handful of setup steps to go through that vary based on your app environment.
+In order to develop an Angular SITMUN application, there are a handful of setup steps to go through that vary based on your app environment.
 Generally, the steps are:

 * Download the demo application repository